tpoisot/ms_pop_networks/ms_pop.md

 other interactions (thus affecting the "interaction" component of network
 $\beta$-diversity) or the presence of other species.

 There are several well-documented examples of an interaction allowing new interactions to happen (e.g. opportunistic pathogens have a greater success of infection on hosts which are already immunocompromised by previous infections @olivier_are_2012), or conversely preventing them (a resident symbiont decreases the infection probability of a new pathogen [@koch_socially_2011;@heil_protective_2003]).
 In both cases, the driver of interaction turnover is the patchiness of species distribution;
-this helps emphasize why the two concepts would benefit from further integration.
+the species acting as a "modifier" of the interaction is only present partially throughout the range of the other two species, thus creating a mosaic of different interaction configurations.
+Variation in interaction structure can happen through both cascading and environmental effects:
-%DG: REWORD THE LAST PART OF THE SENTENCE.
-IT SEEMS A KEY ARGUMENT, BUT I'M NOT GETTING IT TOTALLY Variation in interaction structure can happen through both cascading and environmental effects: @singer_disentangling_2004 show that caterpillars change the proportion of different plant species in their diet, favoring low quality items to load on chemical compounds which are toxic for their parasitoids.
+@singer_disentangling_2004 show that caterpillars change the proportion of different plant species in their diet, favoring low quality items to load on chemical compounds which are toxic for their parasitoids.
 However, low quality food results in birds having a greater impact on caterpillar populations [@singer_tritrophic_2012].
 It is noteworthy that in this example, the existence of an interaction will affect both the strength, and impact, of other interactions.
 In terms of their effects on network $\beta$-diversity, indirect effects are thus likely to act on components of dissimilarity.
 A common feature of the examples mentioned here is that pinpointing the exact mechanism through which species interactions interfere often requires a good working knowledge of the system's natural history.

 % DG: PERHAPS IN THE NEXT SECTION, YOU SHOULD EMPHASIZE THIS IDEA IS JUST GETTING THROUGH IN THE NETWORK LITERATURE.
 I'VE SAW IT AT THE FOOD WEB CONFERENCE, PEOPLE DON'T KNOW YET HOW TO INTEGRATE THEM IN A NETWORK APPROACH.
 WHAT WE WOULD NEED BASICALLY IS A 3D NETWORK, WHERE EACH INTERACTION IS CONTINGENT ON THE OCCURRENCE OF AN INTERACTION WITH A THIRD SPECIES.
 BUT THE NETWORK LITERATURE IS NOT READY FOR THAT, YET.
 I DON'T EVEN THINK THAT THE MORE GENERAL GRAPH THEORY IS READY FOR IT.